What’s planned for next year?

 Meals take place in the dining hall at the villa.
 Meals always provide a warm and informal setting in which to discuss our weekend plans, our classes, and our experiences.
 The food is plentiful and carefully prepared.

-- Lunch and dinner are similar: pasta, risotto, soup, polenta-proteins in many forms and shapes (meat, fish, omelettes, cheese), plus salad or vegetables (sliced tomatoes with fresh basil are always a hit) and fruit, if you have room for it
+- Lunch and dinner are similar: pasta, risotto, soup, polenta-proteins in many forms and shapes (meat, fish, omelettes, cheese), plus salad or vegetables (sliced tomatoes with fresh basil are always a hit) and fruit, if you have room for it.

 What would my day be like?

 The day begins with breakfast, followed by the grammar lesson.
 After a break, we spend an hour in conversation section.
 After lunch you are free for the rest of the afternoon.
 You may choose to spend the afternoon shopping or wandering through town, or you may go to smaller towns in the region, or simply relax in the sun.
-Whatever you do, you must return to the Villa for dinner.
+Whatever you do, unless decided otherwise, you must return to the Villa for dinner.
 Naturally, you will also have to set some time aside to study.
 Students often study together and help one another master the material.

 How much contact would I have with Italians?